-We are all getting over the excitement of the Queen’s Platinum Jubilee weekend, and one of the biggest highlights had to be the Queen’s sketch with Paddington Bear in which she revealed what was inside her handbag much to the surprise of the nation.
+One of the biggest highlights of the jubilee had to be the Queen’s sketch with Paddington Bear in which she revealed what was inside her handbag much to the surprise of the nation.

 In the sketch, Paddington shows the Queen his trusty marmalade sandwich that he keeps in his hat for emergencies whilst they enjoy afternoon tea.
 Her Majesty reveals to Paddington she too keeps a spare marmalade sandwich in her purse.